Upper vs Lower Antelope Canyon | Which is Better to Visit?

-Visiting Antelope Canyon is a must if you're headed to Page, Arizona.
+Visiting Antelope Canyon, located in Page, Arizona, is a must if you're embarking on a Southwest road trip.
 For those short on time (or hoping to save some money), this post will discuss Upper vs Lower Antelope Canyon and which experience is best.

-Jake and I just got back from our road trip through Utah and Arizona.
+I wrote this post the moment Jake and I returned from our Southwest road trip through Utah and Arizona, to share the details while everything was fresh on my mind.
 One of the highlights was visiting Antelope Canyon.

 In the end, our itinerary had time to visit both.
-The opportunity to see the difference between the two was great and I'm glad we did both.
-Understandably, not everyone will have time to visit both.
-Or, you're researching Upper vs Lower Antelope Canyon in order to save some money (it's not cheap).
+The opportunity to see the difference between the two canyons was a great experience.
+Understandably, not everyone will have time to visit both, or perhaps you're researching Upper vs Lower Antelope Canyon to save some money (it's not cheap).

 There's a clear winner in the Upper vs Lower Antelope Canyon debate.
 This post will take you through which one is better and why.